Daniel Rogger

 The Bureaucracy Lab

-The Bureaucracy Lab works to educate practitioners on our current knowledge of the civil service, to generate research that extends that knowledge, and to generate data that allows for improved design of the state.
+To study the public service, I co-lead (with Zahid Hasnain of the Governance Global Practice) the World Bank's 'Bureaucracy Lab', an initiative that aims to further our understanding of bureaucratic institutions and provide operational advice to countries designing them.
+The Bureaucracy Lab works to educate practitioners on our current knowledge of the public administration, to generate research that extends that knowledge, and to generate data that allows for improved design of the state.

 We are undertaking large-scale surveys of civil servants, and are keen to support researchers doing the same at any point in their careers.
 Here is footage from my first survey of civil servants, whilst I was a PhD student, in Nigeria: